MultiOSDev/MultiOSDev/README.md

 - https://github.com/EverestWorks/

+- Working on EverTerm, ideas and help is very much appreciated

 The best way to get the most out of a developer or an engineer is to give them the time they need to make their best

 # Enjoy your day!